Best Help Documentation Authoring Software

 Built as a multi-channel tool from the ground up, MadCap Flare is replacing RoboHelp as the "industry standard."

 Great software to author help documentation and publish to multiple output formats.
 I like its ease of use and publishing capabilities.

 The best help authoring tool for user assistance professionals.
 Highly recommended and the industry standard tool.

 I have been using this tool for years.
-I highly recommend it.
-Lead Information Developer
+I highly recommend it. - Lead Information DeveloperVisit Website

-ProProfs Knowledge Base Software empowers business to create a highly-searchable online FAQ to help customers easily find the answers to their questions.
-The online knowledgebase can also be used to retain and share employee knowledge by uploading how-to articles, video tutorials, PPTs and files.
+ProProfs Knowledge Base Software enables businesses to create a highly searchable online FAQ to help customers easily find answers to their questions.
+The online knowledge base can also be used to retain and share employee knowledge by uploading how-to articles, video tutorials, PPTs, and files.Visit Website

-Web based Help authoring CMS which allows for real time collaboration on help and documentation content.
-HelpServer is cross-platform compatible and increases content reuse.
+HelpServer is a web-based Help authoring CMS that allows for real-time collaboration on help and documentation content.
+It is cross-platform compatible and increases content reuse.
 Content can be made available to your target audience via the web or can be exported to files.

 The Step-by-Step feature is great!

 HelpConsole is a powerful web help publishing suite with an intuitive editing environment.
 It is extremely easy to install, learn, and use.
 It runs in a browser, so you can use it from anywhere.
 The software offers great team management and workflow features, allowing me to create a comprehensive and accessible help system for my web application.
 It can also be embedded in software.